(Last Updated On: January 20, 2023)

 Then, melt the semi-sweet chocolate baking bar following the instructions on the package.
 Dip some of the marshmallow egg shapes into the melted chocolate.
 Sprinkle with your choice of sprinkles.
 Repeat until all eggs are finished.

-When you have finished with all of the eggs, put them back into the refrigerator and leave them until the mint and chocolate coatings are set, or hardened, for about an hour.
-These yummy treats can last in the refrigerator for about a week.
+When you have finished dipping all of the eggs into the melted chocolate, put them back into the refrigerator and leave them until the chocolate coatings are set, or hardened, for about an hour.

 You can choose what flavor of chocolate you like the best, but some good ones are Baker’s semi-sweet chocolate baking bar, Ghirardelli bittersweet chocolate, or Moser Roth premium dark chocolate.
 And if you like mint, Guittard green mint baking chips are fantastic as the outer coating for marshmallow easter eggs.